olegabu/starknet-archive-docs/README.md

 What if filters over chain data and aggregation queries still don't give you the desired results?
 Then use the full power and flexibility of **SQL**: create custom views and functions and query them.
 Let's say you want to calculate daily `Mint` volume of your contract.
-This requires summing over your events in all blocks per day derived from the block's timestamp.
+This requires summing over your events in all blocks per day which is derived from a block's timestamp.
 ```graphql
 query daily_mint {
   daily_mint {